Animal Fundraising Ideas: Get More Donations

 Animal welfare organizations have different approaches to social media.
 Some embrace it and use Facebook, Twitter, Instagram and other social media platforms effectively.
 Some are late bloomers and shy away from such technology.
 We all need to recognize, though, that social media is here to stay and it’s a powerful way to spread your message.
 The GuideStar blog offers a few tips and here are some more:

 • Develop a social media strategy.
 For each platform, create goals and design a schedule and a process to help meet these goals.
 Subscribe to nonprofit social media fundraising blogs to stay up-to-date on the changes to these platforms, which can greatly affect your organization’s reach.
-Good blogs include those from Beth Kanter and Emily Garman.
+A good blog to reference is from Beth Kanter.

 • Maintain control of your website and social media accounts.
 There should always be multiple administrators who have access and can make changes to your accounts, with at least two of them being employees.
 For all-volunteer organizations without paid staff, it’s important to ensure that your organization speaks in a unified voice.
 The key is to make sure that all of those responsible for your public image are well-versed in your policies and procedures.
 Don’t put these important tools in the hands of people who are unresponsive.